ariasdiniz/macaw_framework/README.md

   end
 end
 ```

-**Caution: This feature is vulnerable to IP spoofing and may disrupt sessions on devices sharing the same network (e.g., Wi-Fi).**

 ### Configuration: Customize various aspects of the framework through the application.json configuration file, such as rate limiting, SSL support, and Prometheus integration